sdellis/soupcon.salon/events/macbet-by-theatre-group-dzieci.md

 ---
 title: MACBET by Theatre Group Dzieci
 performer: Theatre Group Dzieci
-abstract: >-
-  Owl-Light Theater and Soupcon Salon Presents

-  Theatre Group Dzieci's production of

-  ***MACBET***

-  The very essence of theatre and storytelling in a one-act, rendition of Shakespeare’s classic...
+abstract: "Owl-Light Theater and Soupcon Salon Presents: Theatre Group Dzieci's production of MACBET, the very essence of theatre and storytelling in a one-act, rendition of Shakespeare’s classic... and an afternoon

-  and an afternoon "Paratheatrical WORKSHOP" with Theatre Group Dzieci (NYC)
+  \"Paratheatrical WORKSHOP\" with Theatre Group Dzieci (NYC) ***\"Prepare to be spellbound!\"***"

-  ***"Prepare to be spellbound!"***

-  October 21, 2023 @7pm

-  THE LAMBERTVILLE MUSIC HALL

-  57 Bridge Street

-  Lambertville, NJ 08530
 image: /uploads/mkbcardfront.jpg
 author: Shaun Ellis
 date: 2023-10-21T22:30:29.107Z